yash001dev/yashtiles-backend/docs/NEW_ADMIN_ORDER_APIS.md

 # New Admin APIs for Orders Module

 ## Overview
-Added three new admin-only APIs to enhance order management capabilities for administrators.
+Added three new admin-only APIs to enhance order management capabilities for administrators. **All status updates now automatically send email notifications to customers.**

 ## 1. Bulk Update Orders API